Cheos137/baastiMod/README.md

 Well... this mod is very likely to become a quite random assortment of features.<br>
 Current featues include:
 * The 'Undying' enchantment
+* The 'Undying' effect
+* The 'Undying Core' Block, which needs a structure to provide the 'Undying' effect

 ## I found a bug.